top of page

 An alternate route to Mt Seymour is via Mystery Lake trail.
 Beautiful little lake to swim in.

-Overlooking the Burrard Inlet and surrounding cities from Pump Peak in 2020
+Overlooking the Burrard Inlet and surrounding cities from Pump Peak

 Nighttime shot of the cities from below Pump Peak